markdicksonjr/nibbler/README.md

 At first glance, Nibbler's code-base seems to be quite monolithic, but by leveraging the capabilities of Go's import mechanisms, your web app can easily get and import only what is needed.

+## Module Categories

+Modules in Nibbler are organized by functional category, with the main Nibbler structures at the root level.
+These are the module categories below the root level:

+- Auth - authentication/authorization modules that do not integrate with Nibbler's user model (source of truth is not Nibbler).
+- Database - connect to databases and expose mechanisms to create, query, etc.
+- Mail - both inbound and outbound email/sms/etc
+- Session - session storage and retreival
+- Storage - block/blob storage
+- User - the Nibbler user model, and various integrations that can operate with it.
+These will tend to be auth integrations.

 ## Running the included sample apps

 Sample apps have been provided to show how Nibbler and some extensions are used.
 They'll be helpful as I fill in documentation gaps.